Let's Make Delaware the Healthiest State in the Nation!

 NAMI Delaware is dedicated to supporting individuals and families affected by mental health conditions.
 They offer free education programs, support groups, advocacy efforts, and community outreach to promote mental health awareness and improve access to care across Delaware.

 Project THRIVE provides free, trauma-informed mental health services to eligible Delaware students in public, private, parochial, and homeschool settings, from pre-K through 12th grade.
-The program supports students dealing with trauma—such as abuse, violence, racism, or bullying—by helping them manage stress, improve emotional regulation, and succeed in school.
+The program supports students dealing with trauma, such as abuse, violence, racism, or bullying, by helping them manage stress, improve emotional regulation, and succeed in school.

-Catholic Charities is a nonprofit organization dedicated to serving vulnerable individuals and families throughout Delaware and the Eastern Shore of Maryland.
+A nonprofit organization dedicated to serving vulnerable individuals and families throughout Delaware.
 It offers a wide range of services, including behavioral health counseling, food assistance, housing support, immigration services, and support for those facing homelessness or poverty — regardless of religious affiliation.

 Project THRIVE provides free, trauma-informed mental health services to eligible Delaware students in public, private, parochial, and homeschool settings, from pre-K through 12th grade.
-The program supports students dealing with trauma—such as abuse, violence, racism, or bullying—by helping them manage stress, improve emotional regulation, and succeed in school.
+The program supports students dealing with trauma, such as abuse, violence, racism, or bullying, by helping them manage stress, improve emotional regulation, and succeed in school.

-Dover Behavioral Health System offers a healing environment that is reassuring to a patients’ sense of security and confidentiality.
-Dedicated to excellence, Dover Behavioral Health System is accredited by The Joint Commission and provides psychiatric (mental health) treatment to children, adolescents and adults and substance use (drug and alcohol) treatment services for adults.
+Dover Behavioral Health System is accredited by The Joint Commission and provides psychiatric (mental health) treatment to children, adolescents and adults and substance use (drug and alcohol) treatment services for adults.

 DGS is a nonprofit organization that provides comprehensive mental health services to children, adolescents, and their families across Delaware.
 With a focus on accessible, community-based care, DGS offers counseling, crisis intervention, and psychiatric services to support emotional and behavioral well-being.